zhaoshenzhai/mathwiki/Notes/Finite spanning set implies any linearly independent set is no larger.md

 _Let $K$ be a field and consider a vector space $V$ over $K$.
 If $V$ is spanned by a finite set of vectors $s_1,\dots,s_m$, then any linearly independent subset $U\subseteq V$ is finite and contains no more than $m$ vectors._

+_In other words, linearly independent sets are no larger than spanning sets of $V$._

 ```

 _Proof_.
 It suffices to prove the contrapositive statement, which states that every subset $U\subseteq V$ containing more than $m$ vectors is linearly dependent.
 Let $U\coloneqq\l\{u_1,\dots,u_n\r\}$ be such a set, so $n>m$ (assume all $u_j\textrm{'}$s are distinct).
 Since $\span\l\{s_1,\dots,s_m\r\}=V$, there exist scalars $\alpha_{ij}\in K$ such that